HeartPattern/MC-Remapper/README.md

 # !Important

-MC-Remapper is not working for now.
-It only map class and package correctly, and cannot map field, method, and inner class.
-For now, use only for test.
+MC-Remapper is not tested.
+Do not trust it.

 # MC-Remapper